Are you planning to visit Williamsburg? This guide details the best things to do in Williamsburg, VA for first-time travelers. Read on!

 If you’re visiting with family, enjoy free-floating fun along Hubba Hubba Highway (watch out for surprise geysers and serious sprays!), experience thrilling waves in Surfer’s Bay, and ride Colossal Curl and Big Daddy Falls for action-packed adventures.

-The water park also features two play areas just for kids: H2O UFO with spray jets, water slides, cool waterfall, and COW-A-BUNGA, a cow-themed play area with a shallow heated pool, three water slides, and water canons.
+The water park also features two play areas just for kids: H2O UFO with spray jets, water slides, and a cooling waterfall; and COW-A-BUNGA, a cow-themed play area with a shallow heated pool, three water slides, and water canons.

 Address: 176 Water Country Pkwy, Williamsburg, VA 23185